nnejifoundation/nnejifoundation.github.io/pages/work.md

 > #### Taking Charge of Your Health Workshops
 >> <figure><img src="https://raw.githubusercontent.com/nnejifoundation/nnejifoundation.github.io/gh-pages/assets/images/2021%20MCNF-SNTNC%20Health%20Equity%20Community%20Empowerment%20Workshop%20Flyer_2in.png" border="0" height="200" width="200" alt="2021 Sisters Network Women's Health Workshop Flyer"><figcaption>The Foundation hosted a workshop with the Sisters Network Triangle NC on May 16, 2021 in observance of National Women's Health Week.</figcaption></figure>
 >>
->> **[Stay up to date](https://www.linkedin.com/company/monica-chibuogu-nneji-foundation)** and contact The Foundation with any ideas to make a positive impact in our community.
+> **[Stay up to date](https://www.linkedin.com/company/monica-chibuogu-nneji-foundation)** and contact The Foundation with any ideas to make a positive impact in our communities.
+Also, [please join our mailing list](http://eepurl.com/hmP-11).

 <ul class="actions">
   <li><a href="{{ site.baseurl }}/donate/" class="button">Contact Us & Contribute</a></li>